jkey-67/spyglass/README.md

  ### 1.6.2
  - list of POI added, you can use the list items to set the destination
- - now you can manage the Ansiblex Jump Gates from inside Spyglass
+ - now you can refresh and delete the Ansiblex jump gates from inside Spyglass
  - the registered chars can be switched from Spyglass
  - fixing ESI search changes

  ### 1.6.3
- - using QT6 with PySide6 now
+ - using QT6 with PySide6 now (QtTextToSpeech is still missing)
  - preset of statistic and jump connections now work
  - using pyside6-uic for ui files
  - copy structure names in game now works also with the new Photon UI enabled
+ - Ansiblex jump connections out of the current region are now also displayed
+ - automatically flush the solar system for unregistered chars after two days
+ - use online state and position for registered characters on startup and intel rescan

 ## Features with API registration
 Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentication.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)